|Values are valid only on day of printing.|

 In Q fever sera, it is common to see IgM titers of > or =1:64.

-IgM class antibody titers appear very early in the disease, reaching maximum phase II titers by week 3 and declining to very low levels by the 14th week.
+IgM class antibody titers appear very early in the disease, reaching maximum phase II titers by week 3 and declining to very low levels by week 14.
 Phase I titers follow the same pattern, although at much lower levels, and may not be initially detected until convalescence.

 Serologic responses are time-dependent.
 Specimens drawn too early in the disease may not have detectable antibody levels.
 A second specimen 2 to 4 weeks later may be necessary to detect antibody.